knbknb/Evernote-NoteLister/README.md

 This is a small project to teach myself the Evernote API, Maven stuff, Java command-line-options processing, Eclipse-Maven interactions, and others.

-The command line application lists the titles of all notes in a Notebook, and how much tags there are.
-There is only Read-Only access.
+The command line application lists the titles of all notes in a Notebook, and how many tags there are.
+Read-Only access is required, no Read-write necessary.
-Therefore, it suffices to get a developer token from the Sandbox API. obviously, it is required that you need to have an acount with Evernote, and get a token for *your* account.
+Therefore, it suffices to get a developer token for the *Evernote Sandbox API*.

+If you want to clone this script and use it, then, obviously, it is required that you need to have an acount with Evernote, and get a token for *your* account.

 Check out the (Eclipse) project, run the jar file inside the "target" directory, or build it from source and then run it as a java application.
 There is only a couple of files that matter, in the knbknb namespace.
 All other .java files are dependencies, most of them from the Evernote SDK.

 **Command line call**

+    -n: Notebookname
+    -t: Your Token (a long password)

-    java -jar .\target\Evernote-Notelister-0.0.1-RELEASE.jar -v -t S-devtoken:H=d3abf -n Ideen
+    java -jar .\target\Evernote-Notelister-0.0.1-RELEASE.jar -v -t S-devtoken:H=d3abf... -n Ideen

 **Sample Output**